RBhuiya/South-Eastern-Railway-Summer-Internship_2025/Day-1/README.md

 # 🛠️ Steps to Install Oracle 11g:
 1. Navigate to Installation Folder:
-	-Open the folder named "Oracle 11G" provided for the installation.
+	- Open the folder named "Oracle 11G" provided for the installation.

 3. Start Setup: